JuliaApproximation/ApproxFun.jl/README.md

 S. Olver & A. Townsend (2013), A fast and well-conditioned spectral method, SIAM Review, 55:462Ð489.

 S. Olver & A. Townsend (2013), Fast inverse transform sampling in one and two dimensions, arXiv:1307.1223.

-A. Townsend & S. Olver (2014), The automatic solution of partial differential equations using a global spectral method
+A. Townsend & S. Olver (2014), The automatic solution of partial differential equations using a global spectral method, arXiv:1409:2789